isahy042/ComputerGamef24/README.md

-# Cup Cat-astrophe
+# Cup Cat-Astrophe

 Author: Isa Lie

 Design: Cats love smashing glass cups, and now there's a game that turns their mischief into a point-scoring mission.
-With three cup types, including a speed-boosting potion, players must strategically push cups off surfaces to maximize their score within a time limit.
+With three cup types, including a speed-boosting potion, players must strategically push cups off surfaces to maximize their score within a time limit (and become cooler while doing so).

 **Screen Shot:**